 Assemble the wreath or garland.
-Start by threading a large needle with twine.
-Tightly wrap the twine around a cinnamon stick (or drill holes in cinnamon sticks to string them), then add an orange slice and an apple slice, several bay leaves, and another orange slice.
-Repeat until you reach the end of the twine.
+If using twine, start by threading a large needle.
+Tightly wrap the twine or wire around a cinnamon stick (or drill holes in cinnamon sticks to string them) and then add an orange slice and an apple slice, several bay leaves, and another orange slice.
+Repeat until you reach the end of the twine or wire.
 Tie up the ends, hang, and enjoy!